akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/marshalling-directives/handleWith.rst

 type A ⇒ B.  ``handleWith`` will use both an in-scope unmarshaller to convert a request into type A and an in-scope marshaller to convert type B into a response.
-This is helpful when your core business logic resides in some other class or you want your business logic to be independent of *Spray*.
-You can use ``handleWith`` to "hand off" processing to a given function without requiring any spray-specific functionality.
+This is helpful when your core business logic resides in some other class or you want your business logic to be independent of the REST interface written with akka-http.
+You can use ``handleWith`` to "hand off" processing to a given function without requiring any akka-http-specific functionality.

 ``handleWith`` is similar to ``produce``.
 The main difference is ``handleWith`` automatically calls ``complete`` when the function passed to ``handleWith`` returns.
 Using ``produce`` you must explicity call the completion function passed from the ``produce`` function.

-See :ref:`marshalling <http-marshalling-scala>` and :ref:`unmarshalling <http-unmarshalling-scala>` for guidance on marshalling entities with Spray.
+See :ref:`marshalling <http-marshalling-scala>` and :ref:`unmarshalling <http-unmarshalling-scala>` for guidance on marshalling entities with akka-http.

 Examples
 --------